smart-edge-open/specs/doc/core-network/openness_upf.md

   openness      syslog-ng-n7zfm                           1/1     Running   16         7d19h
   ```

-2. Make sure that the VF to the mentioned interface on node host is created.
+2.Make sure that the VF to the mentioned interface on node host is created.
 You should see a new interface type “Ethernet Virtual Function“.
 In the below example for the configuration where 2 VF's(Virtual Functions Interfaces) have been requested for 1 PF (Physical functional interface), the output shows for the PF "af:00.0" the corresponding two VF's are "af:0a.0" and "af:0a.1"

 ```bash
 ne-node# lspci | grep Eth